szubair/demoapp/README.md

 # demoapp

-This is test deploy using spinnaker, gitHub & k8s.
+This is test deploy using wildfly & k8s.